silversub/terraform/provider/classic-infrastructure-resources.md

 }
 ```

-#### Monthly bare metal server
+#### Monthly Bare Metal server
-When the `fixed_config_preset` attribute is not configured, Terraform creates a monthly bare metal server resource.
-The monthly bare metal server resource provides options to configure process, memory, network, disk, and RAID.
-You can also can assign VLANs and subnets for the target monthly bare metal server.
-To configure the monthly bare metal server, you must provide additional attributes such as `package_key_name`, `proecss_key_name`, `disk_key_names`, and `os_key_name`.
-The following example shows you how to create a new monthly bare metal server.
+When the `fixed_config_preset` attribute is not configured, Terraform creates a monthly Bare Metal server resource.
+The monthly Bare Metal server resource provides options to configure process, memory, network, disk, and RAID.
+You can also can assign VLANs and subnets for the target monthly Bare Metal server.
+To configure the monthly Bare Metal server, you must provide additional attributes such as `package_key_name`, `proecss_key_name`, `disk_key_names`, and `os_key_name`.
+The following example shows you how to create a new monthly Bare Metal server.

-##### Example of a monthly bare metal server
+##### Example of a monthly Bare Metal server
 ```
 resource "ibm_compute_bare_metal" "monthly_bm1" {